sealuzh/cloud-workbench/README.md

 4. Check your settings with `bin/cap production deploy:check`

 ## Manual Installation

 NOTE: The manual installation is not recommended and has not been tested.
-The requirements listed below may be incomplete.
+The requirements listed below may be incomplete or outdated.

 ### Requirements